dermotte/liresolr/README.md

 Extracting histograms
 ---------------------
-Extracts the histogram and the hashes of an image for use with the lire sorting function.
+Extracts the histogram and the hashes of an image for use with the Lire sorting function.

 Parameters: